-Lack of Purpose
+1. Lack of Purpose

 Most people network without a purpose.
-When they come to me and ask, "Do you know so-and-so?"
+When they come to me and ask, "Do you know this executive at XYZ company?"
 My first question in response is, "What is your intent or purpose for networking?
-Wby do you feel like you need to get to know this person?"
+Why do you feel like you need to get to know this person?"

-Typically, they don't have a well thought-out answer, or what they do say is often very transactional and based on an immediate need, such as job transition or a prospective client.
+Typically, they don't have a well-thought-out answer, or what they do say is often very transactional and based on an immediate need, such as job transition or a prospective client.